BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A and chooses a board edge.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A and chooses a board edge.
 Team A then deploys their Primary Force within 24" of their board edge.
 Models may not be deployed further than 6" from the captain of their warband.
 When this has been done, Team B deploys their Primary Force within 24" of their board edge.
 Teams then take it turn to deploy their Secondary Forces following the same restrictions.]

 [INITIAL PRIORITY]